tdwg/website/conferences/2025/biss-abstracts-tldr/index.md

 ---

-*Last updated 26 July 2025*
+*Last updated 11 August 2025*

 The complete instructions for submitting 2025 extended abstracts may be found [here](https://www.tdwg.org/conferences/2025/biss-abstract-submission/).
 This high level summary provides relevant links to that document.

 ## Deadline

-The deadline for the submission of extended abstracts is **3 September 2025**.
-Abstracts in draft after 3 September and never submitted for review will not be considered for publication.
+The deadline for the submission of extended abstracts is **1 October 2025**.
+Abstracts in draft after 1 October and never submitted for review will not be considered for publication.

 ## Getting started

-1. [Register](https://livingdata2025.com/registration.html) for Living Data 2025\. **Presenters must register by 31 July**.
+1. [Register](https://livingdata2025.com/registration.html) for Living Data 2025\. **Presenters should have registered by 31 July**.
 2. You must have an abstract accepted for an in-person, virtual, or on-demand presentation to be eligible to submit an extended abstract for publication.
 3. See “[Why submit an extended abstract in BISS](https://www.tdwg.org/conferences/2025/why-extended-abstract/)”
-4. Extended abstracts will appear in the 2025 collection
+4. Extended abstracts will appear in the [2025 collection](https://biss.pensoft.net/collection/516/)
    1. [log-in](https://biss.pensoft.net/login.php?redirurl=%2F) or [register](https://pensoft.net/register.php?register=1&gotourl=biss.pensoft.net%2F) for an account with Pensoft
    2. whitelist communications from pensoft.net
 5. Begin a new abstract using the `Start Living Data 2025 Conference Abstract` button on [BISS homepage](https://biss.pensoft.net/)